Customer Relationship Management: Customer retention as a competitive advantage

 Ask for feedback

-Regardless of which channel you use to manage your customer relationships, it is important to ask your customers for feedback on a regular basis and to learn from it.
+Regardless of which channels you use to manage your customer relationships, it is important to ask your customers for feedback on a regular basis and to learn from it.
 Only this way will you be able to optimize your CRM and get the best out of your Relationship Management.

-Examples of successful Relationship Management
+Examples of successful Customer Relationship Management

 Still undecided?
 Here are examples of two Swiss companies that show how you and your SME can also use Customer Relationship Management to your advantage.

-HiFi Shop: Focus on advisory and expertise
+HiFi SHOP: Focus on advisory and expertise

 Özkul delivers the purchased appliance to the customer’s house, installs it and provides a five-year warranty.
-The HiFi Shop targets consumers from around the country, but his marketing focuses on the regional market in the Zurich Oberland.
+The HiFi SHOP targets consumers from around the country, but his marketing focuses on the regional market in the Zurich Oberland.
 He advertises in the local papers and sponsors sports clubs from the region.
 “As a small business, you constantly have to adapt, remain agile and react to changing trends,” summarizes Özkul.

-Ali Özkul, HiFi Shop AG
+Ali Özkul, HiFi SHOP AG

 YellowKorner: Talk to your customers in person